Questions about new adult-use legislation

 How does the new law protect youth?

-In addition to prohibiting cannabis use and possession for individuals under 21 years of age, the legislation requires studies on the impact of legalization on individuals under 21, as well as development of recommendations for public health policy practices to prevent youth access and to reduce the appeal of cannabis to youth.
-These include marketing and advertising restrictions, age verifications at the point of sale, and restrictions on sales near schools and youth serving locations like libraries and parks.
+In addition to prohibiting cannabis use and possession for individuals under 21 years of age, the legislation includes public health best practices to prevent youth access and to reduce the appeal of cannabis to youth.
+These include marketing and advertising restrictions, age verifications at the point of sale, child-resistant packaging, and restrictions on sales near schools and youth serving locations like libraries and parks.

 What should parents know about youth use of cannabis?